TrueBlocks/trueblocks-core/docs/content/chifra/chaindata.md

-  -m, --emitter strings      for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings        for the --logs option only, filter logs to show only those with this topic(s) -A, --account_for string   reconcile the transaction as per the provided address
-      --cache_traces         force the results of the query into the trace cache -D, --decache              removes a transactions and any traces in the transaction from the cache -x, --fmt string           export format, one of [none|json*|txt|csv] -v, --verbose              enable verbose (increase detail with --log_level)
+  -m, --emitter strings      for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings        for the --logs option only, filter logs to show only those with this topic(s) -A, --account_for string   reconcile the transaction as per the provided address -D, --decache              removes a transactions and any traces in the transaction from the cache -x, --fmt string           export format, one of [none|json*|txt|csv] -v, --verbose              enable verbose (increase detail with --log_level)